neil-kelsey/pega-agenda/README.md

 Boxes match height in list view
-Reusable testing data - I've recreated lots of the test data in the tests, would be nice to have a universal test data set Talk about how modals could have loads more details like location and speaker name etc which is why a modal is needed Accessibility - I have done an accessibility audit using the Wave audit tool and there are no errors, not even a contrast error.
+Reusable testing data - I've recreated lots of the test data in the tests, would be nice to have a universal test data set Talk about how modals could have loads more details like location and speaker name etc which is why a modal is needed

+- Pagination
+- Linting
+- Language strings - All the text
+- Right to left languages functionality
+- There's no menu / mobile burger menu .. currently it's a single page so that doesn't matter but if this were to be developed further that would be required
+- Language select functionality - once I implement language strings, introducing multilanguage is pretty easy
+- The branding is ok, colours and fonts, look and feel etc but I'd like to refine it further
+- Accessibility - I have done an accessibility audit using the Wave audit tool and there are no errors, not even a contrast error.
 There are likely improvements I could make given more time
   Text strings
+- CSS modules - I've made limited use of CSS modules.
+For example with the Model component I have encapsulated all of the styles needed for that component in it's own file - Module.module.css.
+Given move time I would break down all of the styles in globals.css and give all of the components the same treatment

 ## Testing

 Tested on Windows Chrome, Edge and simulated iPhone SE/XR and Samsung Galaxy in Chrome dev tools

 TODO
-CSS modules

 Code review
 Create README
 YouTube video
-Test on other laptop